Liemani/_deprecated_portfolio/Kotlin/HavenandHearthAssistant/README.md

 But the environment of Kotlin wasn't good as Java.

-But making an app for android using Kotlin wasn't possible.
+But making an app for android using Kotlin wasn't impossible.

-So making this small app took another 2 weeks.
+So making this app took another 2 weeks.

 The total time taken was 4 weeks.